php-templates/php-templates/readme.md

 @endif | {% endif %}
 ```
 in any php template engine you are using?
-If you indent control structures, soon, you will have an unreadable document.
-If you don't indent, you will have ambiguous control structures to follow.
-Where it starts.
-Where it ends?
-Want a simplified and pleasant syntax that is easy to follow and mentain?
-Want reusable components like form groups that are easy to interact with and set values?

 What about:
 ```
 <div p-if="$foo" class="foo" :class="$bar">